freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-077.md

 ## Description
 <section id='description'>

-Moving down to the `footer` element, make all the text have a value of `14px` for the font size.
+Changing the `bottom-margin` to `5px` looks great.
+However, now the space between the `Cinaommon Roll` menu item and the second `hr` element does not match the space between the top `hr` element and the `Coffees` heading.

+Add some more space by creating a class named `bottom-line` using `25px` for the `margin-top` property.

 </section>